Ground state and polarization of an hydrogen-like atom near a Weyl semimetal: Results and Discussion

 \section{Results and Discussion}

-In order to elucidate the impact of the anomalous Hall effect, a hallmark of the Weyl semimetallic phase, upon a hydrogen-like atom near of its surface, we study two experimentally-accessible configurations: a single hydrogen atom in vacuum, and hydrogenic GaAs impurities.
+In order to elucidate the impact of the anomalous Hall effect, a hallmark of the Weyl semimetallic phase, upon a hydrogen-like atom near of its surface, we study three experimentally-accessible configurations: a single hydrogen atom in vacuum, and hydrogenic GaAs {and GaP} impurities.
 The first one can be achieved by placing a non-interacting hydrogen gas close to the surface of the WSM.
 The second is accomplished with semiconductor growing techniques, which are implemented in thin films.
-For the pure hydrogen case, we use the values of the permittivity and the electron's mass in vacuum.
-For the GaAs impurity, we use $\epsilon_r=13.18$ for the relative permittivity, and $m^*=0.067m_0$ for the effective mass~\cite{castano2019impact}.
-Also, we choose two materials to represent the WSM: Y$_2$Ir$_2$O$_7$ ($\epsilon_r=2.8$~\cite{huang2015weyl}) and EuCd$_2$As$_2$ ($\epsilon_r=6.2$~\cite{chang2012topological}).
+For an hydrogen in vacuum we take $\epsilon _{2}=\epsilon_0=1$ and the electron's mass $m_{0}$.
+For the GaAs impurity, we use $\epsilon_2=13.18$ for the relative permittivity and $\mu=0.067m_0$ for the effective mass, { while for the GaP impurity we use $\epsilon_2=9.1$ for the relative permittivity and $\mu=0.35 m_0$ for the effective mass~\cite{HandbookSC}.}

+{ For the Weyl semimetal sample we use EuCd$_2$As$_2$.
+This material hosts a single pair of Weyl nodes located at ${\boldsymbol{k}}=(0,0,\pm 0.03) 2 \pi /c $ at the Fermi level when the Eu spins are fully aligned along the $c$ axis (here $c = 0.729$nm, such that $b \sim 5.1 \times 10 ^{8}$m${}^{-1}$) \cite{PhysRevB.100.201102}.
+In this case the anomalous Hall effect is fully described by the theory introduced in Sec. \ref{sec:Electromagnetic_response_of_WSM} and hence the analysis of the atom-WSM interaction of Sec. \ref{sec:Hydrogenlike_ion_near_the_WSM_surface} is applicable, since the surface that does not support Fermi-arc electronic states is properly identified (in this case is the $xy$-plane since ${\bf{b}} = b \hat{{\bf{e}}}_{z}$). {The data, including energies and optimal variational parameters obtained in this work, can be found in the repository linked in Ref.~\cite{repositorio}.}